-Alligator sens.it RS universal TPMS sensors can now be used on the trailer wheels for late-model GM trucks that are equipped with the trailer TPMS option.
-A new feature for certain models of the current generation of Chevrolet Silverado & GMC Sierra (2019-2021 1500 & 2020-2021 HD) is an option for monitoring the tire pressure of the trailer wheels on the dash of the truck.
+Alligator sens.it RS & sens.it RS+ universal TPMS sensors can now be used on the trailer wheels for late-model GM trucks that are equipped with the trailer TPMS option.
+A new feature for certain models of the 4th-generation Chevrolet Silverado & 5th-gen GMC Sierra (2019- 1500 & 2020- HD) is an option for monitoring the tire pressure of the trailer wheels on the dash of the truck.

 Trucks with the trailer TPMS option come with additional sensors for four trailer wheels but if more are needed (for a 6-wheel trailer) or if the owner needs to sync more than one trailer to the truck (can accommodate up to 5 separate trailers) then simply use the Silverado Trailer / Sierra Trailer option on the sens.it application or the same vehicle menu on the hand-held TPMS tool to program sensors for the trailer.

-Once you have installed the additional sensors into the trailer wheels and mount the rims to the trailer, then follow the steps outlined in the Owner’s Manual to learn the new sensors to the vehicle: (1) connect the trailer to the truck’s hitch, (2) open the trailer app in the dash display, (3) set-up a profile for the trailer (name, number of wheels, recommended tire pressure, etc), then (4), perform a TPMS relearn per the normal GM procedure.
-The EVIC display will then show the tire pressure and temperature for the trailer wheels in the dashboard.
+After installing the additional sensors into the trailer wheels and mounting the rims to the trailer, follow the steps outlined in the Owner’s Manual to learn the new sensors to the vehicle: (1) connect the trailer to the truck’s hitch, (2) open the trailer app in the dash display, (3) set-up a profile for the trailer (name, number of wheels, recommended tire pressure, etc), then (4), perform a TPMS relearn per the normal GM procedure.
+The EVIC display will then show the tire pressure and temperature for the trailer tires in the dashboard.

-When replacing OEM sensors with aftermarket sensors, rest assured that RS series TPMS sensors from Alligator will provide all the functionality your car delivers!
-Regardless of the tool you use to program your Alligator TPMS sensors, this new vehicle should be available for programming after you complete the latest update.
+When replacing OEM sensors with aftermarket sensors, rest assured that RS series TPMS sensors from Alligator will provide all the functionality that the vehicle delivers!
+Regardless of the tool that’s used to program the sensors, these vehicles should be available for programming after completing the latest update.